 Trust & Credibility Signals

-Trust matters in local SEO.
+Trust matters a lot in local SEO.
 Google checks accuracy and consistency.
 Consistent NAP data builds confidence.
 So does real engagement from local customers.
-A trustworthy listing attracts both users and search engines.
+A trustworthy listing attracts both users and search engines alike.

 Role of Google Business Profile in Near Me SEO

-Google Business Profile is a major ranking factor.
-It provides business information straight to local pack results.
+Google Business Profile is a major ranking factor for local search.
+It provides business information directly to local pack results.
 A complete and active profile improves local visibility.
 It also helps Google match your listing to nearby searches.
-Ignoring it means losing local traffic.
+Ignoring it means handing local traffic to your competitors.

 Business Categories & Service Areas